 When the floatation tank capsule is closed it is completely dark, shutting you off from the rest of the world.
 The Epsom salts makes the water really silky and soft it almost feels like I’m wrapped in a cocoon.
 The temperature perfectly resembles my body temperature: neither warm nor cold.
 After about 15 minutes, I can’t tell whether I’m in or out of the water – it doesn’t even feel like I’m wet (sounds weird, right?).
 I close my eyes and allow my mind to slowly drift away.

 This is my time.
 Time to tune out.
 Turn off.
 Shut down.

 Floating—is it for me?

 Floating is the perfect way to unwind, relax and replenish your body whether you’re a busy entrepreneur, mum, athlete or simply want to take some time for yourself.
 We’re all living and working in an increasingly fast-paced and ever-changing world.
 Too often we forget to take breaks and actually focus on recovery and replenishing.
 Everyone these days is in “Go, go, go” mode and it almost feels like a sign of weakness to take a rest day.

 I work in social media marketing for an online magazine and am constantly on my phone or computer.
 I’m always checking emails, stats, updates and messages because staying up-to-speed on the latest trends and changes is part of my job.
-But even if most of my working day is filled with things I enjoy doing, it’s still necessary to take some time off to relax.
+Although most of my work day is filled with things that I enjoy doing, it’s still necessary to take some time off to relax.

 Floating 101: How it feels to be inside a floatation tank

 Today I had the chance to try a 60-minute float in an isolation float tank at Flow Au in Brisbane.
-And I must say floating is an amazing, unique and replenishing experience that brings you back in touch with your body and soul.
+Floating is an amazing, unique and replenishing experience that brings you back in touch with your body and soul.
 If you’re curious what it’s like, I’ve summarized some questions that might come to mind.